 - Make an example of me,

-- Instill fear in anyone who dares to show any curiosity in the issue
+- Instill fear in anyone who dares to show any curiosity about the issue

-- Isolate me by condemning those who come to my defence, even if they only defend my right to have an opinion however offensive it might be.
+- Isolate me by condemning those who come to my defense, even if they only defend my right to have an opinion however offensive it might be.